sam-atkins/slowking/README.md

 At [Eigen](https://eigentech.com/), we have a benchmarking tool called `slowbro`.
 This tool benchmarks latency of document upload amongst other things.

-In the process of learning about event driven architecture, I had the idea of adding instrumentation to an Eigen application which would send events via HTTP to a new tool that would process the events and provided a benchmark report.
+In the process of learning about event driven architecture, I had the idea of adding instrumentation to an Eigen application which would send events via HTTP to a new tool that would process the events and provide a benchmark report.
 From `slowbro` to `slowking` 😀.

 In this POC repo, the slowking application is the majority of the code and in order for it to be standalone and work as a demo, the Eigen application is mocked out with a few simple endpoints for document upload.